-The SEVIRI-based surface albedo (AL) is currently generated on an operational basis from SEVIRI/Meteosat.
-The SEVIRI-based AL is a pre-operational product, available to users in near-real time (via EUMETCast) or offline (via ftp).
-User requests regarding AL are summarised in Table 1; further details may be found in the most recent version of the Product Requirements Document (PRD).
-Acronyms are as follows: MSG Daily Surface Albedo (MDAL), MSG Daily 10-day Surface Albedo (MTAL), EPS Surface Albedo (ETAL),
+The SEVIRI-based surface albedo (MDAL/MTAL) is currently generated on an operational basis from SEVIRI/Meteosat and available to users in near-real time (via EUMET-Cast) or offline (via ftp).
+User requirements regarding the set of AL are summarised in Table 1; further details may be found in the most recent version of the Product Requirements Document (PRD).
+Acronyms are as follows: MSG Daily Surface Albedo (MDAL), MSG Daily 10day Surface Albedo (MTAL), EPS Surface Albedo (ETAL),